Nancy Astor, Viscountess Astor: First campaign for Parliament

-Astor was the first woman to be elected through what has been termed the 'halo effect' of women taking over their husband's parliamentary seat, a process which accounted for the election of ten women MPs (nearly a third of the women elected to parliament) between the two world wars.
+Astor was the first woman to be elected through what has been termed the "halo effect" of women taking over their husbands' parliamentary seats, a process which accounted for the election of ten woman MPs (nearly a third of the women elected to parliament) between the two world wars.

 Early years in Parliament

 Astor's Parliamentary career was the most public phase of her life.
 She gained attention as a woman and as someone who did not follow the rules, often attributed to her American upbringing.
 On her first day in the House of Commons, she was called to order for chatting with a fellow House member, not realising that she was the person who was causing the commotion.
 She learned to dress more sedately and avoided the bars and smoking rooms frequented by the men.

 Early in her first term, MP Horatio Bottomley wanted to dominate the "soldier's friend" issue and, believing her to be an obstacle, sought to ruin her political career.
 He capitalised on her opposition to divorce reform and her efforts to maintain wartime alcohol restrictions.
 Bottomley portrayed her as a hypocrite, as she was divorced.
 He said that the reform bill that she opposed would allow women to have the same kind of divorce she had in America.
 Bottomley was later imprisoned for fraud, which Astor used to her advantage in other campaigns.

 Astor made friends among women MPs, including members of the other parties.
 Margaret Wintringham was elected after Astor had been in office for two years.
 Astor befriended Ellen Wilkinson, a member of the Labour Party (and a former Communist).
 Astor later proposed creating a "Women's Party", but the female Labour MPs opposed that, as their party was then in office and had promised them positions.
 Over time, political differences separated the women MPs; by 1931 Astor became hostile to female Labour members such as Susan Lawrence.

 Nancy Astor's accomplishments in the House of Commons were relatively minor.
-She never held a position with much influence and or any post of ministerial rank although her time in Commons saw four Conservative Prime Ministers in office.
+Despite defending her seat in five consecutive elections throughout the 1920’s, she never held a position with much influence or any post of ministerial rank although her time in Commons saw four Conservative Prime Ministers in office.
 The Duchess of Atholl (elected to Parliament in 1923, four years after Lady Astor) rose to higher levels in the Conservative Party before Astor.
 Astor felt if she had more position in the party, she would be less free to criticise her party's government.